abidrun/4180project/README.md

 ## How to Use
 Before use: Install [gst launch](https://gstreamer.freedesktop.org/documentation/installing/on-mac-osx.html?gi-language=c)

+1. Using the IP address of the Raspberry Pi, SSH to the Raspberry Pi using the controlling computer.
-1. Connect the Raspberry Pi to a monitor.
+2. Connect the Raspberry Pi to a monitor.
-2. This screen will pop up:
+3. This screen will pop up:
-3. Enter the IP address of the controlling computer.
+4. Enter the IP address of the controlling computer.
-4. Enter these commands into Terminal.
+5. Enter these commands into Terminal.
-5. The video and sensor information should pop up automatically.
+6. The video and sensor information should pop up automatically.